eoincaughey/Cashgrab/README.md

 ﻿# Cashgrab - A text-based crime simulator

-## Welcome to **Crime Business Simulator**, a text-based game where you rise through the underworld to build your criminal empire.
+## Welcome to **Cashgrab**, a text-based game where you rise through the underworld to build your criminal empire.
 Make money, run scams, gamble, and plan heists—everything it takes to become the # ultimate crime boss.

 ## Features
 ### - **Strategic gameplay:** Manage money, resources, and risk